Vinyl Car Wrap vs. Painting

 That’s because wraps allow for an infinite degree of colors and customization at a reasonable cost.
 Moreover, the process doesn’t take long, it’s easier to maintain than paint, it protects your car and it’s reversible.
 And, when properly cared for, a vinyl wrap can last as long as 10 years, though 3 to 5 years is about average.

 A wrapped car is covered with a thin sheet of adhesive-backed vinyl.
 Wrap installers (known as fitters) stretch the vinyl around the vehicle and cut it to fit neatly around all contours.
 The fitters then use a heat gun to make the vinyl more malleable and help it adhere to the car.
 After applying the vinyl, the fitters use a soft squeegee to smooth out any air bubbles.
 Once completed, the car looks freshly painted.
 However, in some cases, the vinyl can have unique characteristics that aren’t found in normal paint, such as a plasticized, carbon-fiber or high-gloss chrome finish.

 What Does a Car Wrap Cost?

-A vinyl wrap with a satin or matte finish on a mainstream passenger car such as the Chevy Camaro, Ford Mustang, or Tesla Model 3 should cost you between $2,000 and $4,000, including labor.
+A matte car wrap on a mainstream passenger car such as the Chevy Camaro, Ford Mustang, or Tesla Model 3 should cost you between $2,000 and $4,000, including labor.
 Approximately one-third of the total cost pays for the materials and design, while the rest covers the labor.
 Larger vehicles like SUVs and pickup trucks can cost nearly twice as much, because there’s more surface to cover.
 Luxury and exotic vehicles are significantly more expensive to wrap as well.